cleexiang/CLProgressHUD/README.md

 CLProgressHUD
 =============

-MBProgressHUD is a colorful progress loading view for your iPhone or iPad APP.It works on any iOS version and is compatible with ARC projects.
+CLProgressHUD is a colorful progress loading view for your iPhone or iPad APP.It works on any iOS version and is compatible with ARC projects.

 ###ScreenShots
 <span><img src="./Screenshot/1.png" width="320px" heght="480px"></span>